 The Siberian city of Kemerovo is home to the HeliWhale company.
+Just in 4 years, the service workshop developed from the scratch turned into a well-equipped hi-tech light helicopter production & repairs plant.
 The Siberian based company revealed its unique helicopter at the HeliRussia 2015 exhibition show, which took place in Moscow.

 The HeliWhale Afalina helicopter is designed as an ultra-light, coaxial two-seater.
 The word Afalina stands for the Russian word for the bottlenose dolphin, with the rotorcraft’s hull resembling the shape of the marine mammal’s body.

 HeliWhale Afalina is designed as a lightweight multipurpose helicopter.
-It has capabilities to perform a variety of tasks.
-It can be used for training of pilots, maintenance of pipelines and power lines, aerial surveillance, police patrolling, transportation of personnel, farm work and recreational flights, and as we already said it will be the cheapest solution on the market.
+It has the capability to perform a variety of tasks.
+It can be used for the training of pilots, maintenance of pipelines and power lines, aerial surveillance, police patrolling, transportation of personnel, farm work, and recreational flights, and as we already said it will be the cheapest solution on the market.
 So basically you may own it like you own the regular car.

 One of the HeliWhale Afalina’s key features is the customizable Enigma system.
 The Enigma system allows the pilot to pick and choose his cockpit display layout from hundreds of devices and functions.